-- 4. To ensure student safety, MCA is a closed campus.
+- 4. To ensure student safety, MCA /MOA are closed campuses.
 Students are not permitted to leave campus at any time without prior authorization.
 This includes break and lunch. - 5.
-Student parking is permitted only in the student parking lots with a current parking permit.
-If parked in any other location, the offense will result in a citation.
-Reckless driving is not permitted.
-Any student driving recklessly on campus may be cited and/or have parking privileges revoked.
-No refunds will be made if student's parking privileges are revoked.
-Parking lots are out of bounds during class time, passing periods, break, and lunch.
-Loitering in the parking lot before, during or after school is not permitted.
-Students with parking permits who receive excessive tardies/truancies in a semester will have their parking permit revoked with no refund.
-Driving to MCA and parking is a privilege, not a right and will/can be revoked. - 6.
-Food and drinks are not permitted in the classrooms, or hallways at any time.
-At lunch, keep MCA beautiful and throw away all trash. - 7.
+Food and drinks are not permitted in the classrooms or hallways at any time.
+At lunch, keep campus beautiful and throw away all trash. - 6.
 Skateboards, roller blades, scooters and bicycles are not to be ridden on campus at any time (day or night).
 These items will be confiscated.
-These items may be locked in the bicycle rack during school hours. - 8.
-MCA related publications, posters and announcements may only be distributed with prior administrative approval and only in designated posting areas.
-(Outside publications or flyers must be MCA approved) - 9.
-No sharple pens or any other type of permanent marker may be carried by students on campus at any time.
+These items may be locked in the bicycle rack during school hours. - 7.
+School and club related publications, posters and announcements may only be distributed with prior administrative approval and only in designated posting areas.
+(Outside publications or flyers must be MVUSD approved) - 8.
+No sharpie pens or any other type of permanent marker may be carried by students on campus at any time. - 9.
+Students caught jay walking may receive a citation for unsafe conduct in the parking lot.